-For the next 60 years, Beck led an extraordinary and sometimes troubled solo career, making music on his own, with The Jeff Beck Group and even appearing again with The Yardbirds on stage in the ’80s.
+For the next 60 years, Beck led an extraordinary and sometimes troubled solo career, making music via his own band (the Jeff Beck Group), playing with Rod Stewart (check out the eponymous album ‘Truth’) and even appearing again with The Yardbirds on stage in the ’80s.

-Jeff played with and still owns one of the most impressive collections of guitars in the world.
+JB played with and still owns one of the most impressive collections of guitars in the world.
 While touring with The Yardbirds and The Walker Brothers in 1965, he picked up a 1954 Fender Esquire.
-He bought it from John Walker and it quickly became his favorite guitar.
+He bought it from John Walker and it quickly became his favorite.

 Esquire’s and Tele’s

 The guitar Jeff traded his Esquire for was a 1959 Fender Telecaster ‘Tele-Gib’.
-He got it from Seymour Duncan, and the guitar was featured on “Blow By Blow” and “Cause We’ve Ended As Lovers.”
+He got it from Seymour Duncan, and it was featured on “Blow By Blow” and “Cause We’ve Ended As Lovers.”
 It can also be seen in the music video for “Secret Policeman’s Ball.”

-In 1966, Beck purchased a 1959/60 Gibson Les Paul.
-He made drastic modifications to this guitar by removing the finish to replicate the look and feel of a Blond Les Paul he saw in a catalog.
-The guitar allegedly fell off of a tall Marshall amp in the early ’70s and had to have the neck replaced.
-The luthier apparently made adjustments that Jeff didn’t like, so he phased this guitar out eventually.
-He owned another one of these models, which he bought from Rick Nielsen, lead-guitarist of the band Cheap Trick, but it was stolen just a year later.
+In 1966, he purchased a 1959 Gibson Les Paul.
+He made drastic modifications to it by removing the finish to replicate the look and feel of a Blond Les Paul he saw in a catalog.
+It allegedly fell off of a tall Marshall amp in the early ’70s and had to have the neck replaced.
+The luthier apparently made adjustments he didn’t like, so he phased this guitar out eventually.

-While recording Beck, Bogert & Appice in 1973, Jeff found a 1954 Gibson “Oxblood” Les Paul at a Memphis music store.
-As the story goes, a musician paid to have modifications done on the guitar like the new oxblood finish and humbucker pickups, but they didn’t like how the guitar turned out and didn’t buy it.
-Luckily for the store, Jeff loved the strange guitar and bought it immediately.
+While recording Beck, Bogert & Appice in 1973, he found a 1954 Gibson “Oxblood” Les Paul at a Memphis music store.
+As the story goes, a musician paid to have modifications done like the new oxblood finish and humbucker pickups, but they didn’t like how the guitar turned out and didn’t buy it.
+Luckily for the store, he loved the strange guitar and bought it immediately.

 Fender Jeff Beck Stratocaster Image Source